DanielSchuette/dotfiles/README.md

 ```

 ## .tmux.conf
-Make sure you have tmux version >=2.1 installed.
+Make sure you have tmux version >=2.9 installed (i.e. the first version that uses the new configuration file syntax).
 Then, put the config file in `$HOME/dotfiles/` and modify `$HOME/.tmux.conf` as follows:

 ```tmux
 # source config file